-- Peter Wilson, University of Southampton, UK, and Integra Designs Ltd.
+- Peter Wilson, University of Bath, UK, and Integra Designs Ltd.

 - H. Alan Mantooth, University of Arkansas, USA

 - Complete guide to methods, techniques and technologies of model-based engineering design for developing robust electronic systems